| |

-The diving in this area features caverns and caves.
+Costa Paradiso is in the north west of Sardinia.
+The diving in this area is very good, featuring caverns and caves.
 The visibility is generally good and it is well worth a trip.
+For a dive operator we recommend Diving Center Costa Paradiso

 An excellent dive.
 It starts with swim down a crevice to a sandy-bottomed cave at around 26 m.
 A large lobster sometimes lurks here.
 After peering into the cave you make your way up a chimney to emerge at a shallower level.
 Have a good look about here for a slipper lobster, Scyllarides latus.
 This is a primitive looking creature with plates instead of long antennae.
 Another lobster to watch for is the Palinurus elephas crawfish.
 Other animals you might see include octopus, red coral, nudibranchs, moray eels and what is believed to be the largest mussel species in the world, the Pinna nobilis fan mussel.
 Lo Stazzu, incidently, is the name of a hut occupied by a shepherd, one of which is on the shore near to the dive.